bernardnongpoh/clang-tooling-sample/README.md

 # clang-tooling-sample
 This is a simple clang tool for getting started with building source code analysis or source to source transformation
+#Step 0:
+### Make sure you have LLVM and Clang installed correctly.

 # Step 1:
 ## Modify Makefile